 The poem is devoted to the attractiveness of the spring season, which carries with it a carnival of humanity.
 At the beginning of the poem, the poet creates a beautiful image of the season in the reader’s mind.
-He explains about a colourful evening scenery.
-The spring has longer evenings which are jewelled by the forehead of calm houses’ roof tops which are highlighted by the light, chill and yellow light of the sun set.
+He depicts a colourful evening scenery.
+The spring has longer evenings which are jewelled by the forehead of calm houses’ rooftops which are highlighted by the chill and yellow light of the sunset.
 The reader is imparted here with the scenic imagery of the entire environment sitting serenely and watching the sun moving down as spring beckons.
 Nature dances to the humming sound of the thrush in the bare deep garden.
 It looks like nature has come alive in the evening and joined the party in welcoming the spring season.

 6. Comment on the use of the phrase ‘fresh-peeled voice’.

 The ‘fresh-peeled voice’ of the thrush is used by Larkin as an adjective in order to describe the evening setting of spring.
 It explains the sharpness and freshness of the humming of the thrush.
-This freshness symbolises the freshness which is present in the air due to the arrival of the spring season for which Larkin is happy.
-The thrush hums by sitting in a “laurel-surrounded in the deep bare garden”.
+This freshness symbolises the freshness which is present in the air due to the arrival of the spring season, for which Larkin is happy.
+The thrush hums by sitting surrounded by laurels in the “deep bare garden”.
 It sings continuously that “it will be spring soon”.
 The humming of the thrush has an “astonishing” effect on the brickwork of the houses.
-The thrush’s song transcends the poet to his childhood which flashes the “forgotten-boredom” before his eyes.
+The thrush’s song transcends the poet to his childhood which flashes the “forgotten boredom” before his eyes.
 The poet tries to bring a similarity between the innocence of the child and the freshness of the thrush’s song.
-The “fresh-peeled voice” symbolizes the spring season peeling out from winter which is the main transformation.
-It is shown as the birth of spring from winter and on its arrival, humanity and the universe dance to the song of the thrush and join the celebration.
+The “fresh-peeled voice” symbolizes the spring season peeling out from winter, which is the main transformation.
+It is shown as the birth of spring from winter, and on its arrival, humanity and the universe dance to the song of the thrush and join the celebration.